 Plan your goals this year by breaking them down into each quarter.
 This is a great area to plan your reading, personal growth, or additional education.

-This school year, I’m including encouraging articles, Bible verses, and quotes focused on helping women with organization, spiritual life, and, more importantly, self-care.
+Each month, you’ll find encouraging articles, Bible verses, and quotes focused on helping women with organization, spiritual life, and self-care.
 Only through self-care can we be ready to take on the challenges of caring for others, the time and energy for relationships or performing well at our jobs or ministry.

 Resolutions & Prayer